kworam/ProcScript/README.md

 	Run *a Proc Instance* and pass its result object to the next block function.

 *	`PS.WAIT_FOR_CALLBACK`
-	Adapter Procs returns this to tell ProcScript to wait for a callback from a blocking function.
+	Adapter Procs returns this value to tell ProcScript to wait for a callback from a blocking function.

 If a block function returns anything other than one of these values, ProcScript throws an error.